FAIRiCUBE/uc3-drosophola-genetics/projects/WormPickerOOP/README.md

 **Directories**
 - *code*: Stores all the python files containing functions and objects that are required for the Wormpicker to work.
-- *example_use*: Contains a main.py file, that calls all the functions required to download data for geo referenced samples as well as example data file called *dest_v2.samps_25Feb2023.csv* (https://dest.bio/).
+- *example_use*: Contains a main.py file, that calls all the functions required to download data for geo referenced samples as well as example data file called *samplesfile.csv*.

 # Functions